 See http://royalsociety.org/grants/schemes/university-research/ for more information.

-The scheme provides the opportunity to build an independent research career.
+The scheme aims to provide outstanding scientists, who have the potential to become leaders in their chosen field, with the opportunity to build an independent research career.
 Those appointed are expected to be strong candidates for permanent posts in universities at the end of their fellowships.

 Contact: The Royal Society at http://royalsociety.org/grants/contact-us/ for more information.

 Closing Date: This year's scheme has now closed; information on next year's round will be advertised here as soon as it becomes available.

 This scheme is for excellent scientists in the UK at an early stage of their career who require a flexible working pattern due to personal circumstances such as parenting or caring responsibilities or health issues.
 Female candidates are particularly invited to apply.
 About 5 Dorothy Hodgkin Fellowships are offered each year.